Details on selected research projects that I have led or collaborated on.

 My research integrates oceanographic, ecological, and human-user perspectives to explore how marine predators interact with and are influenced by transient oceanographic processes and events, such as mesoscale eddies and marine heatwaves.

-Currently, I am conducting an examination of existing marine heatwave detection methods and metrics, especially within dynamic regions like the Northwest Atlantic.
+Currently, I am examining existing marine heatwave detection methods and metrics, especially within dynamic regions like the Northwest Atlantic.
 As part of a collaborative project, I engage directly with marine management stakeholders and produce actionable research to support marine protected areas.
 I am also actively involved in scaling biologging technologies for field applications to help resolve foraging events in free-swimming fish.

 Sharks as oceanographers